VerticalRelevance/IdentityFoundations-Blueprint/HighPrivilegeRoleAlerting/README.md

-# Identity Solutions Blueprint
+# AWS Identity Foundation Repository

-The `cdk.json` file tells the CDK Toolkit how to execute the app.
+This is the Identity Foundations Blueprint repo for Vertical Relevance's AWS Identity Foundation solution.
+This is the repository that will deploy the HighPrivilegeRoleAlerting appliation and the IAMRoleBroker application.

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the .venv directory.
-To create the virtualenv it assumes that there is a `python3` executable in your path with access to the `venv` package.
+## Prior to starting the setup of the CDK environment, ensure that you have cloned this repo.

-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually once the init process completes.
+## Follow the setup steps below to properly configure the environment and first deployment of the infrastructure.

 To manually create a virtualenv on MacOS and Linux:

 ```
-$ python -m venv .venv
+$ python3 -m venv .venv
 ```

 After the init process completes and the virtualenv is created, you can use the following